Get insider access

 Our Verdict

-The Bose QuietComfort Headphones are satisfactory for neutral sound.
-Out of the box, they have a bass-heavy sound profile that delivers a lot of extra thump, rumble, and boom.
+The Bose QuietComfort Headphones are very good for neutral sound.
+Out of the box, their sound profile delivers extra thump, rumble, and boom.
 Vocals and instruments are still natural and clear in your mixes, and sibilants like cymbals are bright.
-That said, if you're looking for a more neutral sound, they have a few EQ presets and a graphic EQ to help you adjust their sound to your liking.
+That said, if you're looking for a different sound, they have a few EQ presets and a graphic EQ to help you adjust their sound to your liking.
 They also deliver sound quite consistently once you get a good fit.

 Pros